Access for registered users via ePACT2.

 Contains all commissioner / provider prescribing which has been dispensed in primary care that can not be linked to a specific prescriber or hospital unit but can be linked to the named commissioner / provider.

-Line 3 - Deputising Services where only the commissioner / provider could be identified
+Line 3 - Unidentified deputising services where only the commissioner / provider could be identified

 Contains all deputising service prescribing which has been dispensed in primary care that can be linked to the named commissioner / provider.